pientaa/opening-black-box/system-monitor/README.md

 ## Results
 Monitoring result is saved to file ```average_timestamp.csv```.
+Where:
+* function_name - name of the function run in the container,
+* timestamp - monitoring start time,
+* PID - process ID,
+* CPU - the percentage of CPU that is being used by the process.
+By default 'top' displays this as a percentage of a single CPU.
+On multi-core systems, percentages are greater than 100%,
+* RAM - process currently resident share of available physical memory.

 | function_name   | timestamp                  | PID   | CPU  | RAM  |
 | --------------- |:--------------------------:| -----:| ----:|-----:|